pramodnagare/Applied-Learning/AWS Customer Review Analysis/README.md

 **# Data Analytics:**

 ## Uploading Data from Local Machine to GCP Big Query:
-** Follow the AWS Customer Review Analysis.ipynb file to setup and upload data to GCP big query database
+**Follow the AWS Customer Review Analysis.ipynb file to setup and upload data to GCP big query database**

-** Once Data is uploaded to big-query, we can query our data to perform some quick analytics
+**Once Data is uploaded to big-query, we can query our data to perform some quick analytics**

 ## Quering GCP Big-Query:

-1. Login to GCP Console https://console.cloud.google.com and Navigate to Big Query service
+### 1. Login to GCP Console https://console.cloud.google.com and Navigate to Big Query service
-2. Select the Project ID and Dataset for the Amazon Customer Reviews
+### 2. Select the Project ID and Dataset for the Amazon Customer Reviews
-3. Explore the Reviews table and related schema which is auto detected while uploading data
+### 3. Explore the Reviews table and related schema which is auto detected while uploading data

 <img src="images/1.png">

-4. Query your data for first 50 records just the quick look of the data
+### 4. Query your data for first 50 records just the quick look of the data

 <img src="images/2.png">

 ** Note: Before execution of the query GCP will let you know what size of data it will process for the qiven query and it will bill against that.
 Also, GCP will cache that data for the future related queries to avoid long execution and related billing **

-5. Once a query is executed, GCP will show you the result and statistics
+### 5. Once a query is executed, GCP will show you the result and statistics

 <img src="images/3.png">

-6. Let's try to re-execute the same query to see if execution time
+### 6. Let's try to re-execute the same query to see if execution time

 <img src="images/4.png">

 ** You can see that there is no execution time for displaying the result as it was read from caches.
 You can disable the cache by clicking More --> Query Settings --> Cache Preference --> Uncheck the box Use cached results**

-7. Query for Average star rating, Total votes and helpful votes by product category
+### 7. Query for Average star rating, Total votes and helpful votes by product category

 <img src="images/6.png">